Southwestern Utah's Legendary Panoramas

 If you get tired of paddling or motor boating around the water, check out the natural arches that surround the desert lake.
 Some, like Rainbow Bridge National Monument, are just a few miles from the water.
 The unique mix of water and desert elements in this part of southwestern Utah create an interesting blend for photographers and artists to capture.

 Nature lovers: Here's a lottery for you.
 Forget coastal beaches and surfboards.
 The country’s most unique wave sits in the desert between southern Utah and northern Arizona.
 Composed of layers of different colored rock, the legendary Wave swirls together oranges, reds, and pinks to create a dizzying natural pattern.
 The Wave, located in the Bureau of Land Management’s Coyote Butte, is best photographed, painted or drawn in direct sunshine at the peak of the day because shadows can distract from the spellbinding pattern in the rocks.
-It’s important to note that hikers need to apply for a permit before entering Coyote Buttes North via an online lottery system four months in advance, but the hike in is more than worth it for the views.
+It’s important to note that hikers need to apply for a permit before entering Coyote Buttes North via a lottery system, but the hike in is more than worth it for the views.

 Also located on the border of Utah and Arizona is White Pocket of Coyote Buttes South, another rocky area that features beautiful blends of desert colors — and permits aren't as difficult to obtain as Coyote Buttes North.
 Travelers seeking fewer people will drool over the rainbow rock layers and variety of textures in this special place.
 Lace up your hiking shoes and walk two miles in to view the full span of delicate formations and spiraling rock towers that reach up into wide open skies.